dionyziz/marabu-course/docs/exercises.md

 # Exercise 2

-In this exercise, you will implement content addressable object exchange and gossiping.
+In this exercise, you will extend your Marabu node to implement content addressable object exchange and gossiping.

 - Maintain a local database of known objects.
 - Implement object exchange using the `getobject`, `ihaveobject`, `object` messages.